nak2002k/NASA-Space-App-Challenge/README.md

 Feature 4:-

 4. *Parameter Tuning*: Fine-tune the parameters like `time` and `n_iter` based on the nature of your input images and the desired audio output.
 For example, you might need more iterations for complex images or longer audio clips.
+    The ideal value for n_iter (the number of iterations for the Griffin-Lim algorithm) can vary depending on the complexity of the image and the desired quality of the resulting audio.
+It's often an empirical value that you might need to experiment with based on the characteristics of your specific use case.

+    Low Values (e.g., 10-30):  low iterations. fast processing. and low quality of audio generation.

+    Medium Values (e.g., 30-50):  balance range to start with.
+Suitable for many cases.

+    High Values (e.g., 50-100 or more):  high iterations, high quality of audio. escepillay used for highly complex images.